GhostCat12/pinterest-data-pipeline854/README.md

 ## File structure of the project

-- Project Log: Contains journey log of all steps taken
+- Project Log: Contains a journey log of all steps taken.
+- user_posting emulation.py : A script which emulates the stream of POST requests by users on Pinterest.

 ## Data